vipyrsec/dragonfly-loader/README.md

-# dragonfly-loader
+# Dragonfly Loader

-Automated job for loading new releases into the Mainframe
+An automated job to load new releases from the PyPI RSS feed into the [Dragonfly Mainframe](https://github.com/vipyrsec/dragonfly-mainframe).